GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/transforming-data-from-an-external-api/en.md

 ## Adding default values and extra properties to each entry

-The GraphQL query below transforms this response by:
+The GraphQL query below transforms the response by:

 - Adding a default URL to those users whose `url` property is empty
 - Adding a `link` property to each user entry, composed using the user's name and URL values